 Step 1: Review your career aspirations

 What do you want to do?
 Sit down with your partner or a friend and write down what your skills are and what you are good at.
 Create a mind map and re-visit it throughout the week to make sure you have covered everything.
 Research suitable job ads and see the skills that employers are looking for.
 If you need to improve your skills and boost your confidence, look at doing a short course.
-For a directory of Career coaches in South Africa.
 Importantly, work out the flexibility you need to manage work and family.

 Step 2: Revamp and update your CV